 I was hired by the Protocol Office in Seattle, thanks to Myra Noel (1907-2005).
 She had connections with several people at the Seattle Fair, including Willis Camp (1913-1993), a Vice President, who she spoke to on my behalf.
 Willis introduced me to the fair's Chief of Protocol, Saeed Khan (b. ca. 1928).
 Saeed hired me to assist him, because, as he told me months later, he was looking for someone with a military officer background.

 Saeed had been on loan from the State Department in Washington D.C., since three months before I arrived.
 His purpose in Seattle was similar to his duties in Washington: to properly manage the visits of United States government personnel of cabinet level and above, and visits of foreign diplomatic visitors.
 At the fair, Saeed's staff also liaised with the managers of the various international pavilions.

-Our office consisted of six people: Saeed, myself, Pat Baillargeon (b. ca. 1929), Margaret Bordon, and two other clerical persons.
+Our office consisted of six people: Saeed, myself, Pat Baillargeon (1928-2020), Margaret Bordon, and two other clerical persons.
 Pat had worked for Eleanor Roosevelt (1884-1962) and she was in charge of dinners and socials.
 Margaret was from Argentina and banged out our visit schedules.
 We also had access to numerous tour guides.
 For transportation, we had Highway Patrol officers, who drove a small fleet of limousines.